Christmas in Serbia: Polažajnik

 A polažajnik (položajnik), polaženik (položenik), podlaznik, polaznik, pohodnik, or radovan, is the first person who visits the family on Christmas Day.
 This visit may be fortuitous or pre-arranged.
 People expect that it will summon prosperity and well-being for their household in the ensuing year.
 A family often picks in advance a man or boy, and arranges that he visit them on Christmas morning.
 If this proves to be lucky for the family, he is invited again next year to be the polažajnik.
 If not, they send word to him not to come any more in that capacity.

 A polažajnik steps into the house with his right foot first, greeting the gathered family, "Christ is Born, Happy Christmas."
 He carries grain in his glove, which he shakes out before the threshold, or throws at the family members.
 They respond with "Truly He is Born," and throw grain at the polažajnik.
 He then approaches the fireplace, takes a poker or a branch, and strikes repeatedly the burning badnjak to make sparks fly from it.
 At the same time he utters these words (or similar):

 Having said that, he moves the log a little forward and throws a coin into the fire.
 The woman of the house puts a woolen blanket on the polazniks back, and seats him on a low stool by the fireplace.
 At the moment when he sits down, they try to pull away the stool beneath him, as if to make him fall on the floor.
-The polaznik goes out into the yard, and throws grain inside a circle made with the rope with which Christmas straw has been tied, calling chickens.
+In rural communities the polaznik goes out into the yard, and throws grain inside a circle made with the rope with which Christmas straw has been tied, calling chickens.
 When they gather in the circle he catches a rooster, whose head is then cut off by him or the head of household on the house's threshold.
 The rooster will be roasted on a wooden spit as part of Christmas dinner.
 The polaznik usually stays for dinner with the family.
-He receives a gift in the form of a round cake with an embedded coin, and a towel, shirt, socks, or some other useful thing.
+He receives a gift in the form of a round cake with an embedded coin, and a towel, shirt, socks, or some other useful item.